ajaypatil1993/react.js-e-commerce/README.md

 5. **Open a Pull Request**

-   Go to the repository on GitHub and create a new pull request.
+   Navigate to the repository on GitHub and create a new pull request.

 ## Live Preview 🌐